rajasegar/helix-abbrevs-ls/README.md

 This package allows you to add abbreviations to the [Helix](https://helix-editor.com) editor using a LSP server for autocompleting abbreviations.

-You can define your abbreviations in TOML file and use it in Helix.
+You can define your abbreviations in a TOML file and use it in Helix.

 ## Install